 Your Charleston Area Real Estate Connection

 The yardstick Cheryll Woods-Flowers uses to measure her success as a real estate agent has little to do with her annual sales figures.
-The Coldwell Banker United agent prefers to assess her accomplishments based on the numerous satisfied clients she has helped in the past fourteen plus years.
+The Coldwell Banker United agent prefers to assess her accomplishments based on the numerous satisfied clients she has helped in the past seventeen plus years.
 In all honesty, Cheryll never held a sales job before she launched her real estate career, but she was well-prepared for a profession where personal service can draw the line between success and failure.
 Cheryll points out that her 14 years in city government has provided a solid foundation for her current career.
 Her resume includes six years as a member of the City Council and eight years as mayor of Mount Pleasant, one of the fastest-growing municipalities in South Carolina, in addition to a lengthy list of people-oriented community service activities.

 "As mayor, I learned to communicate well and respond to peoples' needs.
 In public office, especially when you're sitting in the big desk, you really have to be able to respond in a timely manner to the concerns of the people you're working for.
 I consider what I do not so much sales as taking care of people.
 That's exactly what you do when you're in public office,"

 Cheryll, who sells all types of residential property throughout the Lowcountry, from Summerville to the coast, said each client is different and each has unique needs.
 For example, some people care only about price, while others want to live in a specific community or send their children to specific schools.
 As a lifetime resident of the Charleston area, she has gained the knowledge and insight to help her clients find the perfect home.